mdmsb/uShare-privacy/account-deletion-request.md

 ### Account Deletion Request:

-Subject: Account Deletion Request
+Subject: Account Deletion Request;
-Email: [Your registered email address]
+Email: [Your registered email address];
-Reason for Deletion: [Provide a brief reason for your request, if desired]
+Reason for Deletion: [Provide a brief reason for your request, if desired];

 By sending an account deletion request, you acknowledge and accept the potential consequences of disrupting shared calculations within your groups.